adityagpt30/Matrix-Multiplication-OpenMP/README.md

 # Matrix-Multiplication-OpenMP
-an efficient large matrix multiplication algorithm in OpenMP
+An efficient large matrix multiplication algorithm in OpenMP